OPS-E2E-PPE/VBA-Docs/outlook/How-to/Items-Folders-and-Stores/attach-a-file-to-a-mail-item.md

 ---
-title: Attach a File to a Mail Item ms.prod: outlook ms.assetid: 1d94629b-e713-92cb-32de-c8910612e861 ms.date: 06/08/2017
+title: Attach a File to a Mail Item ms.assetid: 1d94629b-e713-92cb-32de-c8910612e861 ms.date: 06/08/2019
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Attach a File to a Mail Item

 This topic shows a procedure that attaches a spreadsheet file to a mail item.
 The procedure, `AddAttachment`, assumes that the specified spreadsheet, Q496.xlsx, exists in the specified path, D:\Documents. `AddAttachment` creates a new mail message, attaches Q496.xlsx to the mail message, assigns the attachment a descriptive caption, and displays the mail message with this attachment.

 ```vb